 Tomorrow is Earth Day!

-Knowing how important and emerging the topic of ESG – environmental, social and governance – has become in the property management and corporate world, our VP of Sales, Beth Bencivenni, sat down with Anthony Mocarski to talk about how RestoreCore is working to make a positive environmental impact with what they do best – restoring homes, businesses, and lives.
+We know the importance of the emerging topic of ESG – environmental, social and governance.
+In the property management and corporate world, this is important.
+Our VP of Sales, Beth Bencivenni, sat down with Anthony Mocarski to talk about how RestoreCore is working to make a positive environmental impact with what they do best – restoring homes, businesses, and lives.

-Anthony is a RestoreCore employee with 7 years of success under his belt working on and managing some of the biggest property disasters our clients have ever faced, in one of our busiest offices – King of Prussia, PA.
+Anthony is a RestoreCore employee with 7 years of success under his belt working on and managing some of the biggest property disasters our clients have ever faced.
+He works in one of our busiest offices – King of Prussia, PA.

 B: What kind of “green” chemicals does RestoreCore use, and what do they do?

-A: Benefect Decon 30 is the closest to a “green” chemical we use, and it is used primarily on water and mold jobs where those with sensitivities request a more specific product.
+A: Benefect Decon 30 is the closest to a “green” chemical we use.
+We primarily use this on water and mold jobs where those with sensitivities request a more specific product.
 As the professionals on site, we are relentless when it comes to using the right product for the specific situation.

 “Benefect products use Thyme Oil that has been specially grown & blended to exacting specifications.
 This groundbreaking botanical technology is proven to kill over 99.99% of bacteria and surpasses the U.S. Environmental Protection Agency’s efficacy requirements for broad spectrum hospital disinfectants.”
 Here is a link for more information: https://benefect.com/